Murder of Arlene Fraser: First trial

-The appeal against conviction was lodged in December 2003, and in May the following year, the Court of Appeal granted leave for him to do so.
+The appeal against conviction was lodged in December 2003, and in May the following year, the Court of Criminal Appeal granted leave for him to do so.
 On 19 October 2005 the BBC broadcast "Arlene Fraser Murder Trial: The Missing Evidence" which claimed that Dick had lied during the trial.
 The following year, in March 2006 two inquiries were announced after claims that relevant evidence was not made available to the original trial.
 Lord Advocate Colin Boyd stated that it was "a matter of serious concern" that the information had not been given to lawyers for Fraser.
 A Crown Office statement said "The lord advocate regards it as a matter of serious concern that this evidence was not made available to the defence prior to the trial.
 For that reason, the area procurator fiscal for Glasgow, Catherine Dyer, has now been asked to conduct a full investigation into this matter."
 Grampian Police asked the Association of Chief Police Officers in Scotland (ACPOS) to investigate its handling of relevant information and evidence.That inquiry was to be carried out by a team from Strathclyde Police, headed by Deputy Chief Constable Ricky Gray.